 Both stars have suffered from severe injuries meaning they've never both finished a full season together, only adding to the list of blights you can attribute to the two of them.

 The Ultimate Journeyman

-There's something about the 'bad boys' in world football that make people think they're more talented than they actually are.
-Someone like Nicolas Anelka really epitomises the bad boy attitude of world football, and the undeserved levels of hype they attract.
+There's something about the "bad boys" in world football that make people think they're more talented than they actually are.
+Someone like Nicolas Anelka really epitomizes the bad boy attitude of world football and the undeserved levels of hype they attract.